H-1B Specialty Workers

 - If a person in H-1B status gets a new job, the new employer must file another petition and pay a new filing fee.
 Although this is sometimes called a “transfer,” it is really a new petition and must contain all the same evidence and satisfy the same requirements as the original petition.
 Under the H-1B “portability” rules, previous H-1B holders can begin work for a new employer as soon as the petition is filed.
 People who have not previously held H-1B status must wait until the petition is approved.

 - There are a limited number of new H-1B visas available each year.
 Since October 1, 2003, the number available has been 65,000.
 There are also an additional 20,000 available for persons with a U.S. master’s degree.
 Each year’s supply is available for start dates of October 1 of that year.
 People can apply six months in advance, i.e., on April 1.
 In every year since 2013 the entire quota of 85,000 was reached in the first five days of the application period.
 In 2018, 190,000 petitions were received.
 USCIS holds a lottery when the number of petitions received exceeds the supply available.
 These limits do not affect current H-1B holders who are changing to new employers and do not affect people seeking an extension of stay in H-1B status.
-Also, university employers and certain nonprofit research organizations are exempt from the cap, as are Conrad 30 doctors.
+Also, university employers, affiliated institutions such as teaching hospitals, and certain nonprofit research organizations are exempt from the cap, as are Conrad 30 doctors.

 - Once the H-1B petition is approved, an employee who is outside the United States can obtain a visa and enter the United States.
 Canadian citizens need approved petitions, but don’t need visa stamps.
 The employee can only work for the employer who filed the petition, and may only work in the specific job described in the petition.
 Family members can enter also as “H-4’s,” but usually cannot work.
 Under a new regulation, H-4 spouses of H-1B workers can now apply for work authorization if the H-1B worker has an approved I-140 Immigrant Worker Petition, or has been granted a “7th year extension” based on a labor certification filed more than one year previously.